ebullient/obsidian-theme-ebullientworks/README.md

     disable that, and preserve list spaceing consistent with the default theme.

 - (0.3.25) Suppress/remove this theme's checkbox styles
-    Set this to true if you are going to use your own task snippet
+    Set this to true if you are going to use your own task snippet (💡 Check out [Snippetor](https://github.com/ebullient/obsidian-snippetor)!)

 - Show / Hide